-- If you are hoping to climb the corporate ladder at your current company, focus on those short – term skills you have identified as well as having your eye on that next role and what the requirements for the role are.
-If you can get your hands on the job description you can see what you might be missing or are less experienced at.
+- If you are hoping to climb the corporate ladder at your current company, focus on those short – term skills you have identified, as well as having your eye on that next role and the requirements for the role.
+If you can get your hands on the job description, you can see what you might be missing or are less experienced at.
 Talking to your boss can also help.
 They need to be aware of your desire and might also be able to provide guidance.

 How to Develop

 Lastly, once you figure out the one or two things (the WHAT) you will focus on, next comes identifying the HOW you will do it.
 There are so many options to choose from to build new skills.
 Thanks to the pandemic, there are more online certifications, classes and webinars than ever before.
 The same is true for acquiring new knowledge.
 Join LinkedIn functional and industry groups, or attend local or national chapter meetings for organizations like SHRM.
 They are now all meeting virtually, making it easy to join in from the comfort of your own home.

 I challenge you to think beyond courses and groups, consider how to develop and grow using your current role.
 If you want to:

 - Improve your presentation skills, are you volunteering to make a presentation?

 - Become more knowledgeable about the marketplace, are you offering to conduct a marketplace analysis?

 - If you are learning a new skill through a course, use work to practice and hone that skill.

 - Get feedback on how you are improving.
 Let your manager or a peer know what you are working on and get them to observe and provide feedback.